-The debate over death penalty is perhaps as ancient as the punishment itself.
+The debate over the death penalty is perhaps as ancient as the punishment itself.
 So, it is kind of strange that we are still unsure of the propriety of something so old.
-Perhaps this is one of those ‘Wicked problems‘ where a solution is almost impossible to find.

-Recently in India, the fault-lines over the issue came to the fore on the case of convicted terrorist Yakub Memon.
+Recently in India, the fault-lines over the issue came to the fore in the case of convicted terrorist Yakub Memon.
 As usual, Indian democracy’s high tolerance for conflicting and unpopular opinions was on full display on mainstream and social media.
-Although, it somewhat worried me that a lot of argumentation was primarily based on the religion of the convict – an entirely misplaced line of arguments.
+Although, a lot of argumentation was primarily based on the religion of the convict – an entirely misplaced line of arguments.
 Even more worrying was the show of solidarity for the convict – a terrorist for sure – during his funeral procession.
-It was more a display of anxiety by a small section of religious minority than a R.I.P. kind of funeral.
-Solidarity for a terrorist (!), that’s something I thought I would never see in India.
+It was more a display of anxiety by a small section of a religious minority than an R.I.P. kind of funeral.

-Away from clamor of social media, mainly in Op-Eds, there were more nuanced discussions sans the religious prejudice and bigotry.
-These arguments were on the usual grounds of morality, legality, and effectiveness of the death penalty.
-Such disagreements are legitimized by their longevity.
-Many philosophers, scholars, and public-intellectuals have been debating these points for centuries.
+Away from the clamor of social media, mainly in Op-Eds, there were more nuanced discussions sans the religious prejudice and bigotry.
+These arguments were on the usual grounds of morality, legality, and the effectiveness of the death penalty.
+A more valid line of argumentation, I guess.
+The disagreements over these points are legitimized by their longevity.
+Many philosophers, scholars, and public intellectuals have been debating these points for centuries.
 Without any resolution, of course.

-Before I proceed further, lets get a few things out of the way.
+Before I proceed further, let us get a few things out of the way.
 I am in no way arguing for the middle-ages like brutality.
 Nor am I for the Saudi-style Sharia laws where state frequently carries out public executions and beheadings.
 Such states, in my opinion, are still living in the dark middle ages.
-Someone needs to inform them that we have come a long way in terms of human rights and societal sensibilities.
-The blood thirsty crowds of the middle ages perhaps still exist in some corners of the world, but they are the exceptions not the norm.
-On the whole our attitudes towards the public display of brutality have changed for the better.
+Someone needs to inform them about the current status of human rights and societal sensibilities.

-So when I say that I support death penalty, it is essential to understand the right context, and not throw words like sadist, inhumane, or violent at me.
-I am none of those.
-That is not where I am coming from.
-And don’t even try to compare death penalty laws in most other countries with laws in countries like Saudi Arabia.
+So when I say that I support the death penalty, it is essential to understand the right context.
+Trying to compare death penalty laws in most countries with laws in countries like Saudi Arabia is a futile exercise.
 They are not the same.
-It’s false equivalence.
+It’s a false equivalence.
 Period.

-Now, what follows from here onward is just me thinking out-loud about the main arguments against capital punishment.
+What follows from here onward is just me thinking out loud about the main arguments against capital punishment.

-Furthermore, today most of the countries, and India for sure, have the ‘rarest-of-rare’ condition for the crime to be punished with death penalty.
+Furthermore, today most of the countries including India have the ‘rarest-of-rare’ condition for the crime to be punished with death penalty.
 The level of legal scrutiny for such cases makes the wrongful execution almost an impossibility.
 So, even with all the biases and prejudices in our society, we can safely discard the wrongful execution argument.

 Morality and human rights are next on the list.
 These might perhaps be the most discussed oppositions to the issue of capital punishment.
 Even some great philosophers, like Albert Camus, have opposed capital punishment.
 Here is Camus on the issue –